 Regardless company, be skeptical of anyone working on commission-based sales who provides this for “free.”
 Do not base your buying decision based solely on that information.

 Term Life Insurance:

 Based on information provided back in 2006, Primerica’s term life insurance policy was one of the only policies at the time that didn’t have policy exclusions for “war or acts of war/terrorism” deaths and they were one of the few companies that paid out all their claims for victims of 9/11.
-However, there appears there has been a shift in overall customer sentiment and an increase in regulatory complaints by customers to National Association of Insurance Commissioners, the insurance regulatory body.
+However, it appears there has been a shift in overall customer sentiment and an increase in regulatory complaints by customers to the National Association of Insurance Commissioners, the insurance regulatory body.

-Doing this first will allow you to have all the information in front of you before you make your decision on which policy to purchase.
+Click here to run a quote for affordable term life insurance and accurate premiums before talking to a Primerica agent.
+Doing this first will allow you all the necessary information before you make a decision on which policy to purchase.

 Auto & Homeowners Insurance

 Primerica’s property & casualty insurance department (aka auto and homeowners insurance), called Primerica Secure, is a referral service to Answer Financial, operating as a lead generation tool.
 Primerica agents get a small cut from this Answer Financial business.
 Answer Financial is an Allstate subsidiary.

 Long Term Care Insurance